Part 1 · The Invisible Barrier

 “Where to go, how to fill forms—I don’t know.
 I get anxious.”

-Vegetable seller & single mother of three
+Vegetable seller and single mother of three

 Caste & perception